 GMC Yukon Overview

-For 2015, the redesigned Yukon gets a more luxurious interior, power folding second- and third-row seats, and, more importantly, available blind spot monitoring and cross traffic alerts.
-Beyond that, fuel economy from the 5.3-liter V8 and six-speed automatic improves to a whopping 16 mpg.
-The Magnetic Ride Control suspension on the Denali is an important benefit to ride comfort and handling safety.
-The 6.2-liter engine is a meaningful upgrade, but can't make this big barge quick.
-Properly equipped, the Yukon has towing capacity of 8,500 pounds.
-But most car-based SUVs are more efficient and have better handling.
-Reliability of the redesign has been average.
+For 2015, the redesigned Yukon got a more luxurious interior, power folding second- and third-row seats, and available blind-spot monitoring and cross-traffic alerts.
+Beyond that, fuel economy from the 5.3-liter V8 and six-speed automatic improves to a whopping 16-mpg, but that combination doesn't feel particularly energetic.
+The Magnetic Ride Control suspension on the Denali improves ride comfort and handling response.
+The 6.2-liter engine is a meaningful upgrade but can't make this big barge quick.
+With proper equipment the towing capacity is 8,500 pounds, which is about the only advantage it has over a car-based SUV.
+Reliability has been average.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).